RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

 }

 ```
-We used memorystream to hold the temprarily before uploading to cloud
+I used memorystream to hold the temprarily before uploading to cloud
 ```csharp
 // Utilizing MemoryStream to hold data temporarily using (MemoryStream memoryStream = new MemoryStream()) {